IntroQG/python-environments/README.md

     ```bash
     mamba env create -f introqg-student.yml
     ```
-2. Activate the new environment, install the jupyterlab-git plugin using pip, and update JupyterLab
+2. Activate the new environment and update JupyterLab
     ```bash
     conda activate introqg-student
-    pip install --pre jupyterlab-git==0.50.0a1
     sh postBuild
     ```
 ## Creating the environment for teachers